SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingPath.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

+**More Options to add a control point:**

 Normally SimVascular will insert a control control to the path in the right order, but sometimes a user may need to explicitly insert a control point in a specific location.
+You can change the "Adding Mode".

+	Smart: add the poing according to the distance to other points
+	Begining: add the poing to the beginning
-To insert a control point to the end of the path:
+	End: add the poing to the end

-	Click at the center of the vessel
-	Click the button "Add To End"

-To insert a control point to the  top of the path:

-	Click at the center of the vessel
+	Before: add the poing just before the selected point
+	After: add the poing just after the selected point

+You can also add a point by manually inputing coordiantes:

-	Click the button "Add To Top"
+	Click the button "Add Manually"

-To insert a control point above the selected(red) control point:

-	Click at the center of the vessel
-	Click the button "Insert Above"
+	Input coordinates in the popup dialog using the suggested format Click "OK"

-To Delete a control point in the path:
+**To Delete a control point:**

-	Method 1: select the one you want to remove in the Control Point List and click the button "Delete" Method 2(interactive): Move the cursor to the point you want to remove and Right Click
+	Method 1: select the one you want to remove in the Control Point List and click the button "Delete" Method 2(interactive): Move the cursor to the point you want to remove and Ctrl + Right Click

 After a complete path is created, you can check the quality by reslicing the image along the path.